Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 - Highlighting your relevant experience and skills

 I am writing to inform you of my enthusiasm for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name[Company Name].
-As an expert and experienced professional in [Your field] I think I’d be a great fit for this job.
+As an expert and experienced person in your field I think I’d make a perfect fit for this opportunity.

-I thank you for considering my application.
-I am looking forward receiving your feedback.
+Thank you for your consideration of my application.
+I am looking forward to receiving your feedback.

 Sincerely,